 Similarly, VCA Hospitals explains how respiratory disease is one of the most common problems seen in pet birds.
 Exposure to environmental toxins, including second-hand smoke, is a common cause.

-The skin and feathers absorb nicotine, causing skin infections.
-Similarly, if your bird plucked its feathers and has bare patches as a result, it’s at risk of developing dermatitis.
+The skin and feathers absorb nicotine, resulting in skin infections.
+Similarly, if your bird plucked its feathers and has bare patches, it’s at risk of developing dermatitis.

 - Weight loss